Newbury (town), Vermont: History

-In the summer of 1913 a large fire destroyed 21 buildings in Newbury.
-The fire destroyed a church, the public school, the hotel and a number of businesses and residences.
+In the summer of 1913 a large fire destroyed 21 buildings in Newbury, including a church, the public school, the hotel and a number of businesses and residences.
 Only a change of the wind saved the balance of the town since there was no fire department at that time.

 In 1958, Newbury gained widespread notoriety after an unpopular farmer disappeared.
 The discovery of his bound body in the river three months later led to his death being described as a "lynching" by newspapers along the East Coast.
 Two suspects were acquitted, and the crime was never solved.

 Boston University, one of New England's largest universities, traces its roots to the establishment of the Newbury Biblical Institute, a Methodist school founded in Newbury, Vermont in 1839.

 Geography

 The town of Newbury is located in the northeast corner of Orange County.

 According to the United States Census Bureau, the town has a total area of 64.4 square miles (166.9 km2), of which 64.2 square miles (166.2 km2) is land and 0.3 square mile (0.7 km2) (0.40%) is water.
 Bounded on the east by the Connecticut River, which forms the Vermont–New Hampshire border, Newbury is drained by the Wells River, Halls Brook and Peach Brook.